-Math skills will be introduced with manipulative activities that help the child see and work through the concept in a tactile manner.
-This will be followed by an individual activity or practice worksheet (included in the lesson).
+Math skills are introduced with manipulative activities that help the child see and work through the concept in a tactile manner.
+This is followed by an individual activity or practice worksheet (included in the lesson).

 Whole numbers and Sets

 - Count by ones forward from 1 to 100 and backward from any number in the range of 10 to 1.

 - Recognize, read aloud, and write the numerals in order from 0 to 31.

 - Locate numbers from 1 to 31 on the number line.

 - Identify a number that comes after a given number.

 - Identify a number that comes before a given number.

 - Understand that numerals stand for a number of items.